4 min read

 We want to make clear that barring veterans was not necessarily supported by each Legion but they did have to adhere to the law.

-The need to consume their alcohol rapidly to avoid being arrested and fined, led to the myth, that continues today, that Indians can’t tolerate alcohol.
+The need to consume their alcohol rapidly to avoid being arrested and fined led to the myth, that continues today, that Indians can’t tolerate alcohol.
 The effects of the Indian Act prohibition set the stage for the pervasive stereotype that Indians suffered from an alcohol intolerance - a stereotype that played nicely into the federal government’s stance that Indians were savages that needed to be “lifted up” or more accurately, broken down, bit by bit.
+For those looking to learn more about the effects of the Indian Act as well as other common myths and stereotypes, we recommend our Working Effectively With Indigenous Peoples® training.
+Read the course testimonials to see what others thought.

-Simply put, the Indian Act forcibly removed Indian children from their families and communities at the age of 6-16 to go to church run, government funded institutions geared specifically to assimilation.
+Simply put, the Indian Act forcibly removed Indian children from their families and communities at the age of 6-16 to go to church-run, government-funded institutions geared specifically for assimilation.
 As a result, these children were not raised in kind, caring, loving families or communities but in prison-like environments where they learned prison survivor skills; most of the children were completely traumatized by the experience.
 Many survivors, and that’s what they call themselves, came out and tried to cope with the breakdown in the core family and community environments.
 Some, not all, used alcohol and other means to cope, and have passed those behaviours down from generation to generation.

 From a scientific perspective, it’s a breakdown in individual, family, and community values that are being passed along from generation to generation and that is why we see problems with alcohol in some, not all, people and communities across the country.
 For the record, it’s something that many individuals and communities acknowledge and have begun to move down the path of what is often referred to as a "healing" process.

-Discriminatory liquor offences on and off reserve were repealed in 1985.
-With the passing of Bill C-31 band councils were thereby given by-law powers to control the sale and possession of liquor.
+Discriminatory liquor offences on and off reserve were repealed in 1985 and band councils were thereby given by-law powers to control the sale and possession of liquor.

 The systemic damage inflicted by the Indian Act’s prohibition laws of so long ago continues to have an impact and define how mainstream society views Indians.
 Will that ever change?